 Since there is no information about Trojan circuit in terms of size, type, or location, from authentication standpoint, it is crucial to analyze Trojan activation time (partially or fully).
 In this paper, full activation of Trojan refers to patterns that activate Trojan so that it impacts the circuit output and causes malfunction.
-However, partial activation refers to generating one or more transitions inside Trojan circuit so that it improves the effectiveness of transient power-based methods [8], [9], [14].
+However, partial activation refers to generating one or more transitions inside Trojan circuit so that it improves the effectiveness of transient power-based methods [8][9][13].
 In general, a functional Trojan consists of two parts: Trigger and Payload [18].
 The Trigger circuit is mostly inactive by nature with no Payload effect.
 Under certain rare conditions or events, the Trojan is activated (triggered) and then Payload injects an error to the circuit.
 Generating transition in Trojan circuit depends on its implementation.
 Switching at the first level gates of Trojan circuit depends on its preceding cells.
 The next levels of Trojan circuit are similar to the first level; therefore, in the following, we focus on generating switching in one Trojan gate at the first level of a Trojan circuit to carry out our detailed analysis.
-However, the simulation results in Section VI will be presented for the entire Trojan circuit.
+However, the results in Section VI will be presented for the entire Trojan circuit.

 In general, the transitions in a circuit are induced by transitions in scan cells and primary inputs [20].
-We define a Trojan cone as logic circuit connecting to the inputs of a Trojan gate [21].
+We define a Trojan cone as logic circuit connecting to the inputs of a Trojan gate.
 Note that, in this section, we present one Trojan gate for our analysis; however, a Trojan may contain more than one gate.
+Also, note that we do not assume the location of Trojan is known to us.
 The procedure developed in this work is independent of location and size of hardware Trojan in integrated circuits.
 Trojan cone can determine the required time to generate transition in a Trojan gate.
 The number of gates, gate types and the structure of Trojan cone can define time to generate transition in the Trojan gate as well.
-Fig. 1 shows 2 example Trojan cones.
+Figure 1 shows two example Trojan cones.
 Trojans are named as Trojan 1 and Trojan 2.
-Trojan 1 contains 3 gates in 2 levels while Trojan 2 contains 7 gates in 3 levels. $T{g1}$ in Trojan 1 is connected to the cone shown in Fig. 1(a) and $T{q3}$ is connected to the cone in Fig. 1(b).
-Other gates in the 2 Trojans are assumed to be connected to other parts of the circuit.
+Trojan 1 contains three gates in two levels while Trojan 2 contains seven gates in three levels. $T{a1}$ in Trojan1 is connected to the cone shown in Figure 1(a) and $T{q3}$ is connected to the cone in Figure 1(b).
+Other gates in the two Trojans are assumed to be connected to other parts of the circuit.

-In Fig. 1(a), Trojan 1's cone consists of 17 gates in 11 levels.
+In Figure 1(a), Trojan cone consists of 17 gates in 11 levels.
 Trojan cone contains all gates in original circuit impacting a Trojan gate and the Trojan gate itself (here $T{g1}$ ).
-Simulation results show that after applying 1000 random test vectors in testper-clock fashion, there are 67 transitions at $T{g1}$ output.
+Simulation results show that after applying 1000 random test vectors in test-per-clock fashion, there are 67 transitions at $T{g1}$ output.